CiscoSE/UmbrellaInternalDomainImporter/README.md

     - UMBRELLA_API_MANAGEMENT_KEY: The Umbrella Management API Key to be used.
 (String)
     - UMBRELLA_API_MANAGEMENT_SECRET: The Umbrella Management API Secret to be used.
 (String)
 2. Install the required packages from the ***requirements.txt*** file.
-    * You'll probably want to set up a virtual environment: [Python 'venv' Tutorial](https://docs.python.org/3/tutorial/venv.html)
     * ```pip install -r requirements.txt```
+    * If running locally, you'll probably want to set up a virtual environment: [Python 'venv' Tutorial](https://docs.python.org/3/tutorial/venv.html)
     * Activate the Python virtual environment, if you created one.
 4. Run the script with ```python umbrella_internal_domains.py```